jscherpenzeel/Open-Apps/README.txt

 	11. Manufacturer name
 	12. Form responses

-A valid API key is required for the app to work.Use of key permissons is highly recommended.
+A valid API key is required for the app to function.
+Use of key permissons is highly recommended.
 Required permissons are:
 	1. Api/Requisitions > Update Requisition Without Validation
 	2. Api/Currencies > Index